CreoDAMO/REPAR/docs/charters/DUAL_NETWORK_CHARTER.md

 ### D. Testnet Limitations

 ⚠️ **Testnet Disclaimers:**
-- Test tokens have NO REAL VALUE
+- Test coins have NO REAL VALUE
 - Network may be RESET without notice
 - Not suitable for production legal actions
 - Evidence stored may not be permanent